sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Plug the power button and status LEDs into the designated headers' -
+                    text: 'Connect the power button and status LEDs to their header pins.'
+          -
             type: listItem
             content: